Young Workers Not Saving Article

 The problem is our educational system.
 No one can do the math.
 In the average tax bracket it only takes 7 dollars take home pay to invest 10 dollars, it's a no brainer.
 If you ask these people if they would like to buy 10 dollars for 7 dollars they would understand, but make it slightly more complicated and you have lost them.
 If you take into consideration the compound interest on just the tax free portion over 20-30 years the numbers are staggering.
 Unfortunatly you can show the un-educated the way but you can't make them understand.

-Originally Posted by Just not
+Just not said:

 I want to be able to walk past the line at the DMV and get waited on immediately.